 In conclusion, the studies presented provide evidence that music can impact mood and focus.
 Music listening and music-making are effective interventions to elicit happiness and relaxation.
 The results also suggest improved attention skills and academic performance.
 However, the perceived effects of music on mood and focus for school-aged children have not been evaluated.

-Purpose and Hypothess
+Purpose and Hypotheses

 The purpose of this study was to determine if school-aged children in an underserved population perceive that their mood and focus would improve after listening to music that they enjoy for 10 minutes.
 The hypotheses were: